blurrycontour/zuul-gerrit/doc/source/drivers/gerrit.rst

       comments to reported (the Gerrit SSH API only supports review messages).
 Retrieve this password from the ``HTTP Password`` section of the ``Settings`` page in Gerrit.

-   .. attr:: git_over_ssh
-      :default: false

-      This forces git operation over SSH even if the ``password`` attribute is set.
-This allow REST API access to the Gerrit server even when git-over-http operation is disabled on the server.

    .. attr:: auth_type
       :default: basic